Democratic education: Civic education

 The concept of the hidden curriculum includes the belief that anything taught in an authoritarian setting is implicitly teaching authoritarianism.
 Thus civic education, if taught in a compulsory setting, undermines its own lessons in democracy.
-A common belief in democratic schools is that democracy must be experienced to be learned.
+A common belief, e.g. at Democratic Schools and in Children's Republics, is that democracy must be experienced in order to be learned.
 This argument conforms to the cognition-in-context research by Lave.

 Another common belief, which supports the practice of compulsory classes in civic education, is that passing on democratic values requires an imposed structure.

 Arguments about how to transmit democracy, and how much and how early to treat children democratically, are made in various literatures concerning student voice, youth participation and other elements of youth empowerment.

 Standard progressive visions of education as collaboration tend to downplay the workings of power in society.
 If learners are to "develop a democracy," some scholars have argued, they must be provided the tools for transforming the non-democratic aspects of a society.
 Democracy in this sense involves not just "participation in decision making," a vision ascribed especially to Dewey, but the ability to confront power with solidarity.